 Work specification – perfect optimization and recognition of random touches of the fingers and the palm while working with a stylus, in order to be able to freely touch and lift the palm at any moment.
 Almost all modern models are perfectly optimized for this effect.

 Speed and convenience – the presence of express buttons, with the ability to customize the functions for each application.

 Mobility – the possibility to work away from the main workplace.
 This is important, as the models which have a display are very heavy and cannot be used without a PC or laptop.

 The presence of the display on the tablet (many users don't need it, but some designers prefer to have a display).
 You also need to decide on whether it will be a full-fledged tablet with good camera resolution or an additional display for a computer.

 The stylus is also the most important item on the list.
 The best option is a stylus-based electromagnetic resonance technology (does not require charging) that has a low Initial Activation Force.

 To work with a graphic tablet, you need a stylus.
 There are numerous models you can use and each stylus is designed for different work on a graphic tablet.

 The third button may not seem new, but it allows Pro Pen 3D to support panning and zooming in three dimensions, providing 3D artists with unobstructed navigation.

-To get a natural feeling, the ink pen lets you put a sheet of paper on a Wacom tablet, and then draw on it with ink, while the tablet captures your movements while drawing.
+To get a natural feeling, the ink pen lets you put a sheet of paper on a Wacom tablet, and then draw on it with ink, while the tablet captures your movements while working.
 Inking Pen is designed for Intuos tablets only.
-It can damage the screen if you use Cintiqs and MobileStudios tablet for photographer.
+It can damage the screen if you use a Cintiq or MobileStudios tablet for photographer.

 Make your hand feel even more comfortable with fabric technology.
 A mixture of fabrics will provide breathability, moisture absorption and evaporative cooling, which is great for intense work.